ibm-cloud-docs/watson-assistant/call-extension.md

 1. Go to the Actions page, or in the action editor, click **Preview** to open the Preview pane.

-    You cannot access the **Inspector** from the {{site.data.keyword.ai-assistant}} preview on the Preview page.
+    You cannot access the **Inspector** from the Assistant preview on the Preview page.
 Instead, use the preview feature that is part of the Actions page, which gives you access to additional information.
     {: note}
-1. Interact with your {{site.data.keyword.ai-assistant}} as a customer would.
+1. Interact with your Assistant as a customer would.
 1. Each time an extension is called, the preview pane shows a message to access the detailed information:
     You can also click the ![Extension inspector icon](images/extension-inspector-icon.png) icon to show or hide the extension inspector.
 Click **Inspect** in the preview pane to show information about a particular call to the search integration.
 1. Use the **Overview** tab to find the reasons for the failure of your calls to Conversational search.